Python-SIP/sip/sphinx/annotations.rst

 This boolean annotation specifies that the corresponding argument (which should be either ``bool``, ``int``, ``float``, ``double``, ``enum`` or a wrapped class) must match the type without any automatic conversions.
-In the context of a wrapped class the invocation of any `%ConvertToTypeCode`_ is suppressed.
+In the context of a wrapped class the invocation of any :directive:`%ConvertToTypeCode` is suppressed.

 The following example gets around the above problem::